-The College of Agricultural Sciences’ Office for Research and Graduate Education has allocated up to $100,000 available to sponsor co-funded equipment purchases, finalized by September 30, 2022, to support research efforts.
+The College of Agricultural Sciences’ Office for Research and Graduate Education has allocated up to $100,000 available to sponsor equipment purchases, finalized by September 30, 2024, to support research efforts.

 Proposals for equipment based on the following principles will be entertained:

-• Impact on multiple faculty is required; tangible evidence that more than a single individual will use this equipment for research (including graduate education aspects) is mandatory.
+• Impact on multiple faculty is required; tangible evidence that more than a single program will use this equipment for research (including graduate education aspects) is mandatory.

 • This fund is not designed to leverage start-up packages.
 Preference will be given to positive impact on established faculty programs (which could certainly include new faculty).